 Ingredients

-- 3 tablespoons granulated sugar or honey (feel free adjust to your preference)
+- 3 tablespoons granulated sugar or to your preference (honey is a great alternative if you prefer)

 Instructions